gfldex/raku-meta6-bin/README.md

 additional files to be copied into any new project.
 This is where you put your default `LICENSE` or alternate `.gitignore`.

-The config dir and its default subdirs are created with `--create-cfg-dir`.
+The config dir, a default meta6.cfg and its default subdirs are created with `--create-cfg-dir`.

 Any executable under `pre-create.d`, `post-create.d` and `post-push.d` are
 sorted and executed with a timeout of 60 seconds each.
 Files that end in `~`